inboundnow/inbound-pro/readme.md

 ![Total Downloads](https://img.shields.io/wordpress/plugin/dt/landing-pages.svg?maxAge=2592000)
 ![Plugin Rating](https://img.shields.io/wordpress/plugin/r/landing-pages.svg)

 Landing Pages plugin provides a landing page framework powered by [Advanced Custom Fields](https://www.advancedcustomfields.com).
 With this framework developers can easily develop landing pages compatible with Landing Pages plugin, offering an easy way for users to manage dynamic visual and content elements as well as perform variant tests.
-This plugin is GPL and offered on [The WordPress Plugins Directory](https://wordpress.org/plugins/landing-pages/).
+This plugin is GPL and additionally offered on [The WordPress Plugins Directory](https://wordpress.org/plugins/landing-pages/).

 * [Using Advanced Custom Fields to Build a Landing Page Template](https://github.com/inboundnow/landing-pages/blob/develop/shared/docs/how.to.create.landing.page.templates.using.ACF.md)
 * [Expert Post: How I created a landing page template and how you could too](https://www.inboundnow.com/how-i-created-a-landing-page-template/)